AngeliquevanRensburg/Carpentries-in-South-Africa-Retrospective-2020/README.md

 ##### Ongoing milestones
 :star: Address issues of equity and access appropriate to the region (including but not limited to religion, race and ethnic background, sexual orientation and gender identity, timezone, etc)

-###### Currently active projects
-- GLOBAL: Glossario
-- GLOBAL: Partner with organisations to promote EIA

-##### Pending milestones
-:star: Address issues of equity and access appropriate to the region (including but not limited to religion, race and ethnic background, sexual orientation and gender identity, timezone, etc)

-###### Projects pending

-- GLOBAL: Datasets - more culturally diverse
-- REGIONAL/GLOBAL: Multilingual instruction - basic translations within workshops by a native speaker
-- ITT: Computer literacy module - partner with other institution (Google for Africa)
-- ITT: Addressing cognitive load issues - since English is not 1st language